MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 - Un abbonamento di valutazione o produzione a Microsoft 365 E5 o a Office 365 E5.

-- Una rete Intranet dell'organizzazione semplificata connessa a Internet e costituita da cinque macchine virtuali in una sottorete di una rete virtuale Azure (DC1, APP1, CLIENT1, ADFS1 e PROXY1).
-Azure AD Connect viene eseguito su APP1 per sincronizzare l'elenco di account nel dominio di Active Directory Domain Services con Office 365.
-PROXY1 riceve le richieste di autenticazione in arrivo.
-ADFS1 convalida le credenziali con DC1 e rilascia token di sicurezza.
+- A simplified organization intranet connected to the Internet, consisting of five virtual machines on a subnet of an Azure virtual network (DC1, APP1, CLIENT1, ADFS1, and PROXY1).
+Azure AD Connect runs on APP1 to synchronize the list of accounts in the Active Directory Domain Services domain to Office 365.
+PROXY1 receives the incoming authentication requests.
+ADFS1 validates credentials with DC1 and issues security tokens.

 La configurazione dell'ambiente di testing prevede cinque fasi: